ome/ome-contributing/OMEROfigure.rst

    - |C| that channels can be turned on and off by clicking toggle buttons.
    - |C| that Preview viewer and selected panel images are updated.
    - |C| that Channel color can be changed via drop-down button beside toggle buttons.
+   - |C| that *Invert* option works in the channel color drop-down.
    - |C| that Color-picker option launches color-picker and this works OK.
+   - |C| that Lookup tables work as expected.
    - |C| that Channel sliders behave as expected & update viewer and panel on stop.
+   - |C| that you can enter numbers into the Channel start/end fields and slider updates accoringly.

 #.
 Select multiple images with the same channel count.